 (3) One shift shall relieve the other at the time specified by a shift schedule.
-If a shift is not relieved at the specified time, an employee who has not been relieved has a duty to continue work if interruption of work is not permissible.
-The employee shall without delay inform the employer of the continuance of work.
+If a shift is not relieved at the specified time, an employee who has not been relieved has the obligation to continue work if interruption of work is not permissible.
+The employee shall, without delay, inform the employer of the continuance of work.
 The time worked by an employee after the end of a shift shall be considered to be overtime work.